lmolkova/ApplicationInsights-dotnet-server/PartnerLibraryInstrumentationGuidelines.md

 public Task<OperationOutput> ProcessOperationAsync(OperationInput input)
 {
-    // any Diagnostic Source has any listeners if (DiagnosticListener.IsEnabled())
+    // this Diagnostic Source has any listeners? if (DiagnosticListener.IsEnabled())
     {
-        // is any listener interested in activity for this request? bool isActivityEnabled = DiagnosticListener.IsEnabled(ActivityName, input);
+        // is any listener interested in activity for this input? bool isActivityEnabled = DiagnosticListener.IsEnabled(ActivityName, input);

-        // is any listener interested in activity exception? bool isExceptionEnabled = DiagnosticListener.IsEnabled(ActivityExceptionName);
+        // some listeners may only want to receive exceptions bool isExceptionEnabled = DiagnosticListener.IsEnabled(ActivityExceptionName);

         if (isActivityEnabled || isExceptionEnabled)